 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
-Various types of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be provided via the Maryland government, by your utility company or by county or municipality, while other incentives are federal.
-You might qualify for any of the following types of solar incentives:
+Solar incentives help mitigate the cost of installing solar panels on your home.
+Financial incentives like these are intended to encourage more people to make the switch to renewable energy.
+Different types of incentives, like cash back, discounts or credit towards your monthly utility bill, may be available to you.
+Certain incentives may be offered by the state of Maryland, by your utility company or by county or municipality, while others are federal.
+Some solar incentives you might qualify for are:

-- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
-If you've signed a net metering agreement with your Cumberland utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in others you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you've signed a net metering agreement with your Cumberland utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.

-- Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar panels.
-Property tax exemptions allow you to exclude the value added by your solar system when you calculate how much property tax you need to pay on your house.
+- Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar system.
+Property tax exemptions allow you to exclude the value that your solar panels add when calculating the amount of property tax you need to pay.

 Federal Solar Incentives

-Reaching out to your local Cumberland solar panel installation expert is the best way to learn more about how the ITC may apply to your situation.
+Speaking with your local Cumberland solar panel installation expert is the best way to learn more about how the ITC could apply to your situation.

-More information about the new Inflation Reduction Act can be found here.
-Your local Cumberland solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Cumberland solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives